open-cloud/open-cloud.github.io.old/devguide_addview.md

-This collection of services, in turn, defines a range of functionality that can be combined in different ways to provide customized *views* (portals) targeted at different user communities and usage scenarios.
+This collection of services, in turn, defines a range of functionality that can be combined in different ways to provide customized *views* targeted at different user communities and usage scenarios.
 A view might provide a graphical interface to just one  service, it might present a subset of a service customized for a particular user community, it might serve as a dashboard for one or more services, or